 EXPLORE WINDHAM WONDERLAND:

 Rent a pair of snowshoes ($28/day including poles) from Windham Mountain Outfitters and get to know the area on foot.
 Elm Ridge Wild Forest, CD Lane Park, and The Windham Path, which has a stunning covered bridge overlook, are all free and offer breathtaking views of the surrounding area.
 Up for a challenge?
 Hike the Windham High Peak from the Elm Ridge Trail.
 It’s the highest peak in the Catskills!
 Learn about the Catskill area at the Mountain Top Arboretum and explore 179 acres of gardens and forests from 2,400 feet above.
-Events like holiday centerpiece making, guided winter walks, and tree identification tours are offered throughout the season.
+Events like animal tracking in the snow, guided winter walks, and tree identification tours are offered throughout the season.
 Admission is free, but a $5 donation is encouraged.

 HEAD INTO TOWN: